Telehealth: Telepharmacy

 Telepharmacy is the delivery of pharmaceutical care via telecommunications to patients in locations where they may not have direct contact with a pharmacist.
 It is an instance of the wider phenomenon of telemedicine, as implemented in the field of pharmacy.
 Telepharmacy services include drug therapy monitoring, patient counseling, prior authorization and refill authorization for prescription drugs, and monitoring of formulary compliance with the aid of teleconferencing or videoconferencing.
 Remote dispensing of medications by automated packaging and labeling systems can also be thought of as an instance of telepharmacy.
 Telepharmacy services can be delivered at retail pharmacy sites or through hospitals, nursing homes, or other medical care facilities.
+This approach allows patients in remote or underserved areas to receive pharmacy services that would otherwise be unavailable to them, enhancing access to care and ensuring continuity in medication management.
 Health outcomes appear similar when pharmacy services are delivered by telepharmacy compared to traditional service delivery.

 The term can also refer to the use of videoconferencing in pharmacy for other purposes, such as providing education, training, and management services to pharmacists and pharmacy staff remotely.